jichunxie/CDI/README.md

 ```

-A tutorial of this package can be found in this repository under CDI/vignettes/CDI.html or by running the following block of codes in R:
+A tutorial of this package can be found by running the following block of codes in R:

 ```
 library(CDI)